Lady Elliot IslandAerial View

 Why not escape for the day?
 Take advantage of a relaxing 75-minute cruise across glistening Moreton Bay to spend a few hours soaking up the tropical lifestyle at Tangalooma Island Resort.
 Spend the day on the world’s third largest sand island where there are over 80 activities offered, and more than 40 are FREE!
 Try archery, boules, tennis or swim in the beautiful waters of the bay.
 Optional tours include snorkelling at the wrecks, Segway tours, ATV quad bikes and many more.

-Includes: Cruise across Moreton Bay to Tangalooma Resort, Use of Resort Facilities,$20AUD per adult/$15AUD per child lunch voucher provided.
-Valid at any open resort food outlet, please note additional purchases are own expense).
+Includes: Cruise across Moreton Bay to Tangalooma Resort, Use of Resort Facilities,Lunch Voucher for $20AUD per adults and $15AUD per child (vaild at any open resort food outlet, please note additional purchases are own expense).

 Operation: Daily; Estimated Times: Departure: 7:30am & Return: 6:30pm

 Important Note: Does not operate on Christmas Day

 From the moment you step on board our specially designed river cruiser you can take part in a range of activities such as feeding pelicans, yabbie pumping, fishing and trapping for crabs.

 The highlight of the day for most of our guests is the thrill of pulling up the crab pot with its lively catch of the most sought after seafood delicacies – the Queensland mud crab, and other crabs in season.
 If you prefer, you can simply sitting back and enjoy the spectacular natural beauty of the tranquil and safe Terranora inlet, on the Tweed River.
 Tour includes a stop at the famous Terranora rock oyster leases and the opportunity to purchase oysters fresh from the farm.